dtorresev/Omron-Project/README.md

 ## PI System

-> PI Vision was not included for the initial delivery of this project.
+> PI Vision was not included in the initial delivery of this project.

 Using a Modbus protocol implementing Modbus TCP/IP, communication was established with the TM5M-700 manipulator.